olejohanovreas/IKT452-Computer-Vision-Prosjekt/README.md

      ```

 3. **Configure the Pipeline**
-   - Update parameters in `config/config.yaml` (e.g., data paths, augmentation settings, PCA components, classifier options).
+   - Update parameters in `config/config.yaml` if applicable.

 4. **Run the Pipeline**
    - Open `pipeline.ipynb` in Jupyter: